 With 'Art on the Meuse', Z33 and RLKM are bringing art to the Limburg Meuse Valley.
-Between 2022 and 2024, five artworks will appear in Dilsen-Stokkem, Kinrooi, Lanaken, Maaseik and Maasmechelen. read more
+Five artworks will appear in Dilsen-Stokkem, Kinrooi, Lanaken, Maaseik and Maasmechelen. read more

 MARK DION